containerbuildsystem/cachito/README.md

 * `CACHITO_SHARED_DIR` - the directory for short-term storage of bundled source archives.
 This configuration is required, and the directory must already exist and be writeable.
 The underlying volume must also be available in the workers.
+* `CACHITO_WORKER_USERNAMES` - the list of usernames without the realm that are allowed to use the `/requests/<id>` patch endpoint.
+The workers use this to update the request state.
+* `LOGIN_DISABLED` - disables authentication requirements.
 * `MAX_PER_PAGE` - the maximum amount of items in a page for paginated results.

+If you are planning to deploy Cachito with authentication enabled, you'll need to use a web server that supplies the `REMOTE_USER` environment variable when the user is properly authenticated.
+A common deployment option is using httpd (Apache web server) with the `mod_auth_gssapi` module.